MinecraftWars/Gringotts/README.md

     /moneyadmin b <account>
 Get the balance of a player's account.

-    /moneyadmin c <account>
-Get the available capacity of a player's account.

     /moneyadmin add <amount> <account>
 Add an amount of money to a player's account.